Exam administration policies

 - Accurate scheduling information must be included on the CATC locator, and should be updated as needed.

 - Personnel responding to exam scheduling requests must be thoroughly trained on Certiport product offerings and procedures.
-Please Note: If you choose to use our older Online Exam System to offer exams, the CATC locator will display your center as offering all Certiport exams.
+Please Note: Please review our Public Locator page for more information about appearing as a public testing center.

-- The CATC Logo must me posted in a location that is visible to Test Candidates prior to entering the facility.
+- The CATC Logo must be posted in a location that is visible to Test Candidates prior to entering the facility.

 - The CATC should greet the Test Candidates in a professional manner and provide testing policies and procedures prior to the beginning of the exam.